 \section{Introduction}

-The Shannon Game \citep{shannon1951prediction}\footnote{Not to be confused with Shannon's Switching Game.} is a classic experiment that aims to demonstrate the predictability of the English language.
-Originally designed as a method for estimating the perplexity of a language, the game involves asking participants to predict the first letter of a text.
-Participants can choose from any of the 26 letters or space, the correct character is revealed and they are asked to guess the next (second) letter, and so on.
-When considering the game at the word level (\Cref{fig:intro_original}), it can be viewed as a variant of greedy autoregressive language modelling.
-As with autoregressive language modelling, the Shannon Game can be framed as the task of repeatedly predicting the probability of the next word given the previous context.
+The Shannon Game \cite{shannon1951prediction}\footnote{Not to be confused with Shannon's Switching Game.} is a well-known experiment from early 1950s that demonstrates the predictability of the English language.
+Originally designed as a method to estimate the perplexity of a language, the game involves asking participants to predict the first letter of a text.
+Participants can choose from any of the 26 letters or space.
+Upon making the guess, the correct character is revealed, and the participants are asked to guess the next (second) letter, and so on.
+When considering the game at the word level (\Cref{fig:intro_original}), it can be viewed as a variant of greedy autoregressive language modeling.
+As with autoregressive language modeling, the Shannon Game can be framed as the task of repeatedly predicting the probability of the next word given the previous context.

-Numerous studies show that humans find it easier to process words that are probable given the context \citep{huang2011predictive,lupyan2015words,clark2013whatever}.
-This phenomenon was widely studied in humans using the \textit{cloze procedure} \citep{taylor1953cloze}, where participants are presented with incomplete sentences and are asked to fill in the blanks using the context from both the left and right sides.
-The Shannon Game can therefore be seen as a version of the cloze task, where the word is to be predicted withouth the right-side context.
+Numerous studies show that humans find it easier to process words that are probable given the context \cite{huang2011predictive,lupyan2015words,clark2013whatever}.
+This phenomenon was widely studied in humans using the \textit{cloze procedure} \cite{taylor1953cloze}, where participants are presented with incomplete sentences and are asked to fill in the blanks using the context from both the left and right sides.
+The Shannon Game can therefore also be seen as a version of the cloze task, where the word is to be predicted without the right-side context.
 Some studies have also investigated the impact of priming on word predictability using the cloze task \citep{kutas1984brain}.
-However, these studies have been limited to the single, textual modality.
-In this article, we aim to address this gap and explore priming in multimodal conditions for both humans and Language Models (LMs), such as GPT-2 \citep{radford2019language}.
+However, these studies have been limited to a single, textual modality.

+In this article, our aim is to address this gap and explore priming in multimodal conditions for both humans and language models (LM) like GPT-2 \citep{radford2019language}.
 We compare LM and human prediction capabilities in both text-only and multimodal settings.
-To this goal, we extend the Shannon Game to include an extra visual modality and investigate the relationship between self-reported confidence and accuracy of next word prediction in humans and the LM.
-Additionally, we relate the psycholinguistic concept of \emph{priming} to the neural language modelling concept of \emph{prompting}.
+To this end, we extend the Shannon Game to include an extra visual modality and investigate the relationship between self-reported confidence and accuracy of next-word prediction in humans and the LM.
+Furthermore, we relate the psycholinguistic concept of \emph{priming} to the neural language modeling concept of \emph{prompting}.